Glossary of Terms

-Removal of plants materials (shoots, seedlings, flower buds or fruits) to encourage better size and quality in the remainder.
+Removal of plant materials (shoots, seedlings, flower buds, or fruits) to encourage better size and quality in the remainder.

 The first hardy leaves, usually the second pair, on a new plant.

-A swollen underground stem , usually with buds, for example, potato.
+A swollen underground stem, usually with buds, such as a potato.

-A mineral from the mica family which can be used as a heat insulator or mulch for plants.
+A mineral from the mica family that can be used as a heat insulator or mulch for plants.

-A length of fibre or cloth that feeds liquid from a reservoir to a drier end.
+A length of fiber or cloth that feeds liquid from a reservoir to a drier end.